kemmo/dataModels/Environment/AirQualityObserved/doc/spec.md

   + Attribute name: Equal to the name of the measurand plus the suffix `_Level`, for instance `CO_Level`.
   + Attribute type: [Text](https://schema.org/Text)
   + Attribute value: one of (`good`, `moderate`, `unhealthyForSensitiveGroups`, `unhealthy`, `veryUnhealthy`, `hazardous`).
+  As this can be different between countries, regulations or implementations, the set of allowed values will depend on the reference specification used.
+  It is recommended that implementations use the same naming conventions as exemplified above (lower case starting words, camel case when compound terms are used)
   + Attribute metadata:
     + `description` : short description of the measurand and its related qualitative level
       + Type: [Text](https://schema.org/Text)